Home » What is isometric training » How to Increase Muscle Speed in Days (What Actually Works)

 How do you increase muscle speed?

-By improving how your muscles contract, coordinate, and respond—primarily through training your nervous system and fast twitch fibers.
+By improving how your muscles contract, coordinate, and respond to changing demands.

 Can strength training increase muscle speed?

-It supports it, but speed also depends on coordination and contraction speed.
+It supports it—but speed depends more on coordination and response than strength alone.

 What is the fastest way to improve muscle speed?

-Introducing new stimulus that challenges coordination and response.
+Introducing new stimulus that challenges coordination and control.

 Do fast twitch fibers control muscle speed?